tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 Takatoshi was a member of lakeboats who was a co-star of my first live show in the early days when I performed with guitar, GAMEBOY and live vocals.
 Since we wanted to perform together again, we decided to have Takatoshi perform in the Pure MIDI slot!

-They will be performing with heavy equipment...!
+They will be performing with heavy equipment…!

 [blog](https://blog.tktcszk.org/)
 [twitter](https://twitter.com/tktc_szk)